kimbyongjin/Creature/Project-Scoping.md

 NOTES:
-updateStatusLabel function adds a status message to the div with ID #status label
- - need text fade and general styling
+updateStatusLabel function adds a status message to the div with ID #status label [] need text fade and general styling
+[] Will generation is too slow
+[] button click to consume will should work as if will >= 7, than will -= 7. currently, it is will > 7... case of hunger